Ahmedheshammm/AACN/README.md

 # Attention-Augmented-Convolutional-Networks
-This is a pytorch implementation of the paper [Attention Augmented Convolutional Networks](https://arxiv.org/abs/1904.09925 "Attention Augmented Convolutional Networks") by Irwan Bello, Barret Zoph, Ashish Vaswani, Jonathon Shlens and Quoc V. Le.
+This is a pytorch implementation of the paper [Attention Augmented Convolutional Networks](https://arxiv.org/abs/1904.09925 "Attention Augmented Convolutional Networks")

 ## Method
 The paper implements the attention mechanism into different ResNet architectures.
 Convolutional and attentional feature maps are concatenated in a choosen ratio.